 If you search the Internet looking for ways to cut body fat while increasing your testosterone levels, chances are you have stumbled upon intermittent fasting.
-Some people love it, some people don’t love it.
+Some people love it, some people don’t.

 What is Intermittent Fasting?